erikprzekop/tdd-node/README.md

 nvm install node
 ```

-### If you cloned this repo, you can skip the rest of the setup section.
+### If you cloned this repo, you can skip to the section on TDD workflow.
 </br>

 Create a project and initialize node:</br>